 Always wear a safety belt

-Driving without a safety belt on is a traffic offense everywhere throughout the world and rightly so since this could be a life saver in case of any collision.
-Try not to not get caught by highway traffic police just because of a simple action which can also save your life.
-You should not forget to strap on the belt before you start car or after a stop, in case of any accident the seat belt will be only main thing that can save you from being hurled around or outside through the wind screen.
+Driving without a safety belt on is a traffic offense everywhere throughout the world and rightly so since this could be a lifesaver in case of any collision.
+Try to not get caught by highway traffic police just because of a simple action that can also save your life.
+You should not forget to strap on the belt before you start car or after a stop, in case of an accident the seat belt will be the only main thing that can save you from being hurled around or outside through the windscreen.
 The odds of surviving a crash with the belt on are high plus you will avoid tickets and some money.

 Avoid all kinds of distractions

 It’s advisable to avoid all the distractions while you’re driving, things like phones and other electronic devices should be avoided.
-The most known vice that causes distraction and accidents are phone and texting these may appear like simple things but will make you lose concentration and in case of any mistake it may lead to a fatal accident.
-Thinks like eating, chatting with passengers, applying makeup, adjusting music volume, changing radio channels and even trying to plug in the phone into the charger while driving can also distract that thing which may cause accident.
-Always keep your eyes on the road not forgetting that a single a single mistake can cause death.
+The most known vice that causes distraction and accidents are phone and texting these may appear like simple things but will make you lose concentration and in case of any mistake, it may lead to a fatal accident.
+Thinks like eating, chatting with passengers, applying makeup, adjusting music volume, changing radio channels, and even trying to plug in the phone into the charger while driving can also distract that thing which may cause accidents.
+Always keep your eyes on the road not forgetting that a single mistake can cause death.

 More than 70% of the road accidents everywhere throughout the world are brought on by high speeding drivers in a rush or on showoff.
-Regardless of whether you are in race to get some place in time or simply speeding to awe somebody, you ought to always remember that SPEED KILLS, try to keep the average speed of 80km/hr and just over take when you have a perfect view of the coming vehicles passing by.
+Regardless of whether you are in the race to get someplace in time or simply speeding to awe somebody, you ought to always remember that SPEED KILLS, try to keep the average speed of 80km/hr and just overtaking when you have a perfect view of the coming vehicles passing by.
 Take as much time as is needed and spare an existence today.